edensalt/edensalt/README.md

 ### Welcome!
 Thanks for stopping by 👋

+Below, you'll find a bit of info about me.
+Feel free to scroll further and check out my public repos, most of which are demonstrates of the skills I've built through <a href="https://www.theodinproject.com/">the Odin Project</a>.

 ## About me

 👩‍💻 I'm Eden, software engineer in progress.
 I began my programming journey in February 2023, pivoting my career in order to build beautiful, intuitive products for people to leverage to make their lives a little easier!